 Can’t Afford To Pay Employees?

 Can’t afford to pay employees due to Coronavirus COVID-19 PANDEMIC?
-Covid19 pandemic has had a significant impact on peoples lives and businesses throughout the UK and the rest of the world.
+The COVID19 pandemic has had a significant impact on peoples lives and businesses throughout the UK.

-When, as a director, you have no funds to pay employees, it is indeed stressful and affects both parties.
+When you have no funds to pay my staff, it is therefore stressful and affects both parties.

-Employees usually rely on the company for income, as does your company depend on the employees to operate.
+Employees usually rely on the company for income.
+As does your company depend on the employees to then operate.

 - May the problem be short term?

-Notwithstanding, it may be a more significant issue?
+Notwithstanding, it may, therefore, be a more significant issue?